fpatano/visualquerybuilder/samples/README.md

 **Happy Query Building! 🚀**

-These samples provide a comprehensive foundation for learning and demonstrating the Visual SQL Query Builder's capabilities across various business scenarios and complexity levels.
+These 3 focused samples provide a solid foundation for learning and demonstrating the Visual SQL Query Builder's capabilities across progressive complexity levels.